LightSwitch: Passing data between screens - Example 2: Passing an object and avoiding ugly global variables

 image

-3. And, the important part, we change the data item we added, named data, properties and set it to be a parameter.
+1. Next, we modify the data item we added (data), setting it to be a parameter.

 image